commitizen-tools/commitizen/docs/getting_started.md

 cz init
 ```

-Alternatively, create a file `.cz.toml` in your project's directory.
+Alternatively, create a file `.cz.toml` or `cz.toml` in your project's directory.

 ```toml
 [tool.commitizen]